polhenarejos/ccid-emulator/doc/README.txt

 ================================== ============================================================

 The USB CCID Emulator is implemented using GadgetFS_.
-Some fragments of the source code are based on the GadgetFS example and on the source code of the OpenSC_ tools.
+Some fragments of the source code are based on the GadgetFS example and on the source code of the OpenSC tools.

-.. [#f1] Note that the heavily outdated `Windows USB CCID driver <http://msdn.microsoft.com/en-us/windows/hardware/gg487509>`_ does not support secure PIN entry or PIN modification.
-USB CCID Emulator comes with a patch for libccid_ to support |PACE|, because it is not yet standardised in USB CCID.
-However, the traditional commands can be used without restriction.

-.. include:: download.rst
+.. include:: download.txt

-.. include:: autotools.rst
+.. include:: autotools.txt

 Running the USB CCID Emulator has the following dependencies: